hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Expanding-functionality.md

 ## Sockets (IPC)

-It's recommended to use Lua.
-Lua will be faster, less buggy, have more APIs, and is more integrated.
+It's recommended to use Lua in most cases.
+Lua is faster, less error-prone, has more features, and is generally more integrated.

 However, if you want to use IPC instead, check the [IPC](../../../IPC) page.